 Hyatt Ziva Rose Hall is a 387-room all-inclusive resort catering to families.
 The best rooms are located at the ground level with swim-out pools from the balconies.
 Food options include both buffet style and a la carte options, including an Italian restaurant, Di Roza, serving pizzas from a wood-fired oven and Fuzion, an Asian-style restaurant with a chef station as its centerpiece doing noodles in a wok.
 Calypzo is a beachfront grill, Choicez and indoor/outdoor buffet-style restaurant.

-Secrets St. James and Secrets Wild Orchid (US$188/326 low/high), located next to one another on the southwestern tip of the Freeport peninsula, opened in March 2010.
+Secrets St. James and Secrets Wild Orchid (from US$188/326 low/high), located next to one another on the southwestern tip of the Freeport peninsula, opened in March 2010.
 All 700 suites at the two properties have essentially the same layout, with whirlpool tubs and either a balcony or patio.
 The food is above average for all-inclusive hotels, with an excellent breakfast buffet spread and fine dining restaurants specializing in French, Italian, and Japanese cuisines.

 Sandals Carlyle Montego Bay (starting at US$334 d all-inclusive), formerly Sandals Inn, is a 52-room property that has been undergoing a transformation over the past few years as its renovations move forward little by little.
 Located along Dead End Road, steps from Mobay's Hip Strip, this is the most proximate Sandals property to the city's bars and nightlife, with the popular Dead End Beach located across the street.
 Rooms have balconies looking over the central pool area and out to sea.
 Tennis and beach volleyball courts are found at the far end of the property.